Iowa Newborn Screening Program

 Is all of the dried blood spot used?

-A very small amount of sample is left after the screening tests are done.
-Iowa law allows these to be stored for a period of five years in a locked, secure facility at the SHL lab in Ankeny, Iowa.
+Frequently, a very small amount of sample is left after the screening tests are done.
+Iowa law allows these to be stored for a period of five years in a locked, secure facility at the State Hygienic Laboratory in Ankeny, Iowa.
 After this time the blood spots are destroyed.
 All identifying information is protected by being stored separately and given a unique identification number.

 Why does Iowa store the residual DBS specimens?